WICG/display-locking/explainers/update-rendering.md

 cost is small.

-We need to be careful not to render all of `content-visibility: hidden` content though since we don't know whether the page intends to show it to the user at all.
+We need to be careful not to render all of `content-visibility: hidden` content though, since we don't know whether the page intends to show it to the user at all.
 It is also unclear whether some content is more important, meaning we should do more rendering work in such subtrees even if we risk a small amount of jank.